Including Gluten-Free Sorrento, Pompeii, Capri, Positano, Amalfi and Ravello

 The Grand Hotel De La Ville, Sorrento, truly stood out in the service department.
 As Europe has relaxed Covid restrictions, tourism has picked up faster than providers can keep up.
 We knew we wanted to book an Amalfi Coast boat tour, but everything was booked for our entire stay.
 The hotel snagged an early-morning cancellation, and we had the spots we wanted on the boat tour.
-Learn more or book your stay at the Grand Hotel De La Ville by clicking the link below:

 In Sorrento, we enjoyed several wonderful restaurants, gelato walks, and a stroll through the charming Lemon Grove across from the Grand Hotel De La Ville.

 For picnics, we easily found gluten-free food staples and treats at several grocery stores and a pharmacy.
 Farmacia Farfalla, while not technically a restaurant is included in our Restaurant Roundup at the end of this blog post.